 What is a Pilon Fracture?

 The tibia (shin bone) and the fibula are the bones of the lower leg.
 Pilon fractures are injuries that occur at the lower end of the tibia and involve the weightbearing surface of the ankle joint.
-The fibula also may be broken.
-These injuries were first
+The fibula may or may not be broken.
+These injuries

-The word "pilon" comes from the French and means pestle.
+The word "pilon" (pronounced "pee-lahn") comes from the French and means "pestle."
 A pestle is a tool used for crushing or pounding things.
-This crushing describes what happens to the tibia and fibula bones at the ankle joint due to the high-energy impact of the injury.
+In a pilon fracture, the tibia bone may be crushed into several pieces due to the typically high-energy impact of the injury.
+These

 Pilon fractures are very painful and debilitating injuries.
 Symptoms include pain and inability to bear weight on the leg.
 They often result in an obvious deformity of the ankle joint.
 Swelling occurs quickly and can be followed by bruising.

-Pilon fractures occur when the talus (ankle bone) is driven into the leg with such force that the leg bones break at the ankle joint.
+Pilon fractures occur when the talus bone under the ankle joint is driven into the leg with such force that the leg bone(s) break at the ankle joint.
 Common causes of pilon fractures are falls from heights and car accidents.

-Pilon fracture surgery usually is done in two steps to protect the skin and soft tissue.
-Orthopaedic surgeons do not routinely perform incisions through areas of damaged skin because doing so may result in wound healing problems.
-Surgeons often must wait
+Often, pilon fracture surgery is done in two steps to protect the skin and soft tissue.
+Foot and ankle orthopaedic surgeons do not routinely perform incisions through areas of damaged skin because doing so may result in wound healing problems.
+Surgeons

 In many cases the first stage in treating pilon fractures is by surgically applying an external fixator to the patient's leg.
 This fixator is a frame applied outside of the leg that holds the leg and ankle in proper position.

 This allows both the patient and surgeon to regularly inspect the soft tissue of the leg and ankle without frequent splint changes.
-The fibula fracture may be treated at the same time the external fixator is placed.
-This part of the procedure is known
+The fibula fracture may be treated with a plate and screws at the same time the external fixator is placed.
+This part of the procedure is known as "open reduction

 The second stage of surgical treatment is to remove the external fixator and fix the tibia fracture using plates and screws.
 The fibula may also receive an ORIF if it was not fixed in the first stage.

-that minimize damage to the soft tissues.
+minimize damage to the soft tissues.
 They attach to metal bars outside the skin.
-The external fixator helps to hold the leg and ankle in proper position while the patient’s soft tissues improve.
+The external fixator helps to hold the leg and ankle in proper position while your soft tissues heal and swelling goes down.

 This next step is an ORIF of the tibia bone.
 This step may be delayed several days or even weeks after the initial surgery.
 The incisions typically are at the front or the inner side of the ankle.
 Other incisions may be made depending on the injury.
 The

 broken fragments are put back together and held in place with metal plates and screws.
 Special care is taken to restore the shape and stability of the ankle joint.
-The fibula may be fixed with an ORIF if it was not previously treated.
+The fibula may be fixed with an ORIF if that was not done previously.
 The incisions

 are then sewn together.
 The external fixator is typically removed and the leg is placed in a splint.
-This involves slabs of plaster that are applied to the rear and sides of the leg, ankle and foot.
-Special care is taken to cushion the leg with appropriate
+This involves slabs of plaster or fiberglass that are applied to the rear and sides of the leg, ankle and foot.
+Special care is taken to cushion the

 It often takes 3-6 months for the breaks in the tibia and fibula bones to heal.
 Until the bones fully heal, the patient's leg and ankle cannot be stressed or worked too hard.
 Advancing activity too soon before the tibia and fibula bones are healed can